Mithgol/fidorest/README.md

 It is designed as a web application for the [Express.js](http://expressjs.com/) web server.
 * Starting from v0.1.1, this module requires Node.js version 4.0.0 or newer.
 * You may run older versions of this module in Node.js version 0.10.x or 0.12.x.
-These older versions, however, had to contain additional dependencies as polyfills for missing ECMAScript 2015 (ES6) features which are now present in Node.js itself.
+These older versions of this module, however, had to contain additional dependencies as polyfills for missing ECMAScript 2015 (ES6) features which are now present in Node.js itself.
+These older versions of Node.js are themselves not maintained by their developers after 2016-12-31.

 This module is currently in an early phase of its development and thus does not have the desired level of feature completeness.